 Kids tend to look at their parents and try to imbibe their habits.
 So, to bring a change in your kid, you first have to bring a change in yourself.
-If you want your kid to take part in some physical activity, then you have to start working on the same line.
+If you want your kid to participate in physical activity, you have to start working on the same line.
 Be a good example for your kid.
-When your kid sees that you go for a walk or swim regularly, then the chances of them following your footsteps would be quite high.
+When your kid sees that you go for a walk or swim regularly, then the chances of following your footsteps would be pretty high.
 Try to involve your kids in your fitness program.
 For example, go cycling with them or swim with them.
-In your free time, take your kid to some park and play with them.
+Take your kid to some park and play with them in your free time.

 2. Establish a Regular Schedule for Physical Activity

-If you want your kid to be regular with the physical activity, then try to make it a part of your daily routine.
-For example, if your kid knows that evening 5-6 is park time, then by default, he/she will follow that routine.
+If you want your kid to be regular with physical activity, then try to make it a part of your daily routine.
+For example, if your kid knows that evening 5-6 is park time, then by default, they will follow that routine.

 Try to fix some time of the day or week for a particular physical activity.
-You can adjust the weekend mornings for some kind of physical activity like riding a bicycle, swimming, etc.
+You can adjust the weekend mornings for physical activity like riding a bicycle, swimming, etc.

-Another way to make physical activity a part of your kid’s daily routine is by putting in some kind of sports coaching like tennis, football, skating, etc.
+Another way to make physical activity a part of your kid’s daily routine is by putting in some sports coaching like tennis, football, skating, etc.

 3. Let them “play” gym

-If you are a gym-freak, you can improve your child’s fitness by involving them in gym activities.
-Weight training sessions are highly avoidable for kids as it might hamper their bone growth.
+If you are a gym freak, you can improve your child’s fitness by participating in gym activities.
+Weight training sessions are highly avoidable for kids as they might hamper their bone growth.
 Rest, let them enjoy the gym with you.
 If they want to run on the treadmill, let them do it.